churchmanlab/genewalk/README.md

 repeats.
 Typical run time: one to a few hours.
 3. Calculating statistics of similarities between genes and GO terms, and outputting  the GeneWalk results in a table.
 Typical run time: a few minutes.
+4. Visualization of the GeneWalk results generated in the project/figures subfolder.
+Typical run time: 1-10 mins depending on the number of input genes.

 GeneWalk can either be run once to complete all these stages (default), or called separately for each stage (optional argument: stage).
 Recommended